-Galera replication happens at transaction commit time by broadcasting the transaction write set to the cluster for applying.
-The client connects directly to the DBMS and experiences close to native DBMS behavior.
-The wsrep API (write set replication API) defines the interface between Galera replication and the DBMS.
+In MariaDB Cluster, the Server replicates a transaction at commit time by broadcasting the write set associated with the transaction to every node in the cluster.
+The client connects directly to the DBMS and experiences behavior that is similar to native MariaDB in most cases.
+The wsrep API (write set replication API) defines the interface between Galera replication and MariaDB.

 Synchronous vs. Asynchronous Replication

-The basic difference between synchronous and asynchronous replication is that "synchronous" guarantees that if changes happened on one node of the cluster, they happened on other nodes "synchronously", or at the same time.
-"Asynchronous" gives no guarantees about the delay between applying changes on "master" node and the propagation of changes to "slave" nodes.
-The delay can be short or long.
-This also implies that if master node crashes, some of the latest changes may be lost.
+The basic difference between synchronous and asynchronous replication is that "synchronous" replication guarantees that if a change happened on one node in the cluster, then the change will happen on other nodes in the cluster "synchronously", or at the same time.
+"Asynchronous" replication gives no guarantees about the delay between applying changes on "master" node and the propagation of changes to "slave" nodes.
+The delay with "asynchronous" replication can be short or long.
+This also implies that if master node crashes in an "asynchronous" replication topology, then some of the latest changes may be lost.

-Theoretically, synchronous replication has a number of advantages over asynchronous:
+Theoretically, synchronous replication has a number of advantages over asynchronous replication:

-- transactions can be executed on all nodes in parallel
+- Clusters utilizing synchronous replication allow transactions to be executed on all nodes in parallel.

-Galera replication is a highly transparent and scalable synchronous replication solution for application clustering to achieve high availability and improved performance.
+Galera replication is a highly transparent, scalable, and virtually synchronous replication solution for database clustering to achieve high availability and improved performance.
 Galera-based clusters are:

 - Highly available